 The study area experienced an atypically high proportion of non-daylight collisions.
-In fact, according to the 2010 Ontario Road Safety Annual Report (ORSAR)6, less than 30% of all collisions in Ontario occurred during non-daylight conditions.
-However, in comparison with the proportion of non-daylight collisions observed within the study area (53%), there is a difference of more than 23% with the Provincial average.
-The road element that experienced the greatest proportion of non-daylight collisions is Ramp 6, with a proportion of [71%.
+In fact, according to the 2010 Ontario Road Safety Annual Report (ORSAR)7, less than 30% of all collisions in Ontario occurred during non-daylight conditions.
+By comparison, the proportion of non-daylight collisions within the study area is 53% which is much higher than the provincial average.
+The road element within the study area that experienced the highest proportion of non-daylight collisions is Ramp 6, with a proportion of 71%.